-Erin Kennedy was born and raised in Halifax, Nova Scotia.
-Erin has worked for Wagners since 2020 as a law student and an articled clerk, focusing on class actions and medical malpractice.
+Erin joined Wagners in May 2020 as a law student, stayed as an articled clerk in June 2021, and then as a lawyer in June 2022.
+Erin practices in the class actions and medical malpractice groups at Wagners.
 Before coming to law, Erin completed a master’s degree in genetics and a doctorate in biochemistry, publishing ten peer-reviewed articles and presenting at over ten national and international conferences.
 Much of Erin’s research was focused on genetic defects in metabolism, cell cycle regulation, and modeling rare diseases to identify potential drug targets.
+Erin has also worked for Defence Research and Development Canada, developing novel genetic tests for radiation exposure.

-Erin attended the Schulich School of Law at Dalhousie, completing her law degree in 2021 with a Health Law and Policy specialization.
-During her degree, Erin had a placement with the Policy and Legislative Branch with the Nova Scotia Department of Health and Wellness, co-authored an article on provincial roles in addressing genetic discrimination, and was a Student Clerk for the Nova Scotia Supreme Court.
+Bringing her scientific expertise to law, Erin attended the Schulich School of Law at Dalhousie, completing her law degree in 2021 with a Health Law and Policy specialization.
+During her degree, Erin had a placement with the Policy and Legislative Branch with the Nova Scotia Department of Health and Wellness and was a Student Clerk for the Nova Scotia Supreme Court.

 - Atlantic Provinces Trial Lawyers Association